logoDeveloper Hub

 What is the NodeID of the validator you'd like to whitelist?: NodeID-BFa1paAAAAAAAAAAAAAAAAAAAAQGjPhUy

 This ID is intentionally modified.
 The next question requires a bit of thinking.
 A validator has a weight, which defines how often consensus selects it for decision making.
 You should think ahead of how many validators you want initially to identify a good value here.
-The range is 1 to 100, but the minimum for a Subnet without any validators yet is 20.
+The range is 1 to 100, but the minimum for an Avalanche L1 without any validators yet is 20.

 Just select 30 for this one: